elunna/nerfhack-changelog/README.md

   ever grant 1XP.
 Spell beings also never leave corpses and spawn with no inventory.

 **Summon cards:**
-* Cartomancers will start out with a few summon cards, and they will also have the opportunity to build a collection of them as they slay monsters.
+* Cartomancers will start out with 7 summon cards, and they will also have the opportunity to build a collection of them as they slay monsters.
 Low level monsters rarely drop their own summon cards, but any death drop has a small chance to leave a higher level monster.
 As your level grows, so does the strength of the rare drops.
-* Exploding sphere monster cards are a little more likely to drop - giving the cartomancer some explosive cards to work with.
+* Exploding sphere monster cards are more likely to drop - giving the cartomancer some explosive cards to work with.
 * The price of summon cards scales with their monster difficulty.
 * In addition to reading summon cards, cartomancers can also throw them to activate them.
   This lets you keep monsters at a distance by throwing the summon directly next to the threat.
 * Monsters can read summon cards as well.
 * Any summon "sphere" cards are special because they will instantly explode when thrown at a monster.
-* Cursed summon cards create hostile monsters.
+* Cursed summon cards create hostile monsters (this also applies to summon sphere cards)
+* Playing summon cards costs 10 energy per card, otherwise the card has no effect and is not used up.

 **Razor cards:**
 * In SpliceHack, razor cards were simply shuriken relabeled.
 * In NerfHack, razor cards have been properly implemented as their own weapon type using the shuriken skill.
+* Cartomancers can multishot, but only shuriken skill projectiles (shuriken and razor cards)
+* Cartomancers also only get strength damage bonuses for thrown razor cards (other standard melee bonuses still apply as normal)
 * Deals d6 vs small and d6 vs large, +2 to-hit, weighs 1.
 * Cartomancers will be able to recognize the enchantment of razor cards at XP7
 * Cartomancers will be able to recognize the BUC status of razor cards at XP15.